-All Spokane County Libraries are currently opened to the public, and we are planning to extend our open hours on July 6.
+All Spokane County Libraries are currently opened to the public.

-All anticipated changes for July 6 that are listed below are subject to change following the direction and guidelines of Washington state and local authorities.
+The changes that took place on July 6 that are listed below are subject to change following the direction and guidelines of Washington state and local authorities.

 We look forward to assisting you in the library with our services, resources, and programs.

 As the pandemic reopening requirements continue to evolve, we appreciate your patience and understanding as we are able to offer more but not all services, resources, and programs that were available before the pandemic.

 Here’s what you can expect when visiting your library.

 Our facilities are currently open 10am–6pm Monday through Saturday on days when the library would normally be open.
 (See below for open days for each library.)

 All customers, age 5 and above, must wear a mask when in the library per state-issued guidelines, regardless of vaccination status.
 (Updated August 23, 2021)